Pageworks/djinnjs/docs/messaging-system/hooks.md

 const inboxUid = hookup('pjax', this.inbox.bind(this));
 ```

-The Pjax class will also send a `stale-notification` message to the `user-input` inbox when Djinn is using the `offline-first` service worker (default) and the current page is stale.
+The Pjax class will also send a `stale-notification` message to the `user-input` inbox when DjinnJS is using the `offline-first` service worker (default) and the current page is stale.

 ```javascript
 inbox(data){